HicServices/RDMP/Documentation/CodeTutorials/UserManual.md

 Alternatively if you already have your data in a database then you can simply [tell RDMP where it is](#import-existing-table).

 There are many problems that can occur in the daily handling of research data by data analysts.
-It can be helpful to discover how the RDMP handles various problems and what problems it cannot handle (and how it communicates this to you as a user).
+It can be helpful to discover how RDMP handles various problems and what problems it cannot handle (and how it communicates this to you as a user).
 Files you receive may have an array of issues such as missing/extra separators; primary key duplication; missing/extra columns etc.  It is a good idea to take your time at this stage to explore these issues and see how they manifest in RDMP.

 From the Home screen under Catalogue select `New...=>Catalogue From File...`